2015 Graduate Student Conference

 The 2015 Graduate Student Conference will be on the theme of "Religion, Conflict, and Boundary Maintenance" and include a keynote address by Professor Sean McCloud, of University of North Carolina at Charlotte, on American religions and religion and culture.
 This conference is a chance for students to showcase their scholarly work (and that of other, visiting students and faculty) in Religious Studies.
 Faculty respondents provide brief analysis of the papers presented, and there is always lively discussion among participants.

-You can find the CFP here.
+You can find the full schedule here.